interledger-deprecated/tutorials/letter-shop/index.md

 At this point we should dig a little deeper into how transfers work in Interledger.
 They are a little different to a regular transfer on most traditional payment networks/ledgers in that they happen in two phases:
 1. The transfer is prepared pending either the fulfillment of a condition, or expiry of a timeout
-1. The transfer is either executed becuase the condition was fulfilled, or it rolls-back because it expired
+1. The transfer is either executed because the condition was fulfilled, or it rolls-back because it expired

 In ILP we define a standard for the condition and the fulfillment.
 The condition is a 32-byte [SHA-256 hash](https://en.wikipedia.org/wiki/SHA-2) and the fulfillment is the 32-byte preimage of that hash.
 When a transfer is prepared by the sender the funds are locked, waiting for delivery to the receiver.
 The lock is the condition (a hash) and the key is the fulfillment.
 But, to avoid funds being locked up indefinitely, if the key is never produced the prepared transfer also has an expiry.